 Two dead, many missing after boat capsize in Mahananda river

-Patna, Oct 03: At least two persons drowned on Thursday after a boat carrying people to Katihar in Bihar from Malda in West Bengal capsized in Mahananda river.
+Patna, Oct 03: At least two persons died and 7 were missing on Thursday after a boat carrying people to Katihar in Bihar from Malda in West Bengal capsized in Mahananda river.

 The incident reportedly took place at 7pm.
+Around 28 people were rescued so far.
+Search and rescue operation by NDRF (National Disaster Response Force) is underway.

+Bihar rains: 17 killed in rain-related incidents, homes under knee deep water

 Two bodies were fished out of the river, Superintendent of Police (SP) of Malda district, Alok Rajoria, told PTI.
 The exact number of passengers the boat was carrying is not known.
 Rescue operations are underway.